 FDA 21 Code of Federal Regulations (CFR) Part 11 refers to the FDA’s regulations on electronic records and electronic signatures for clinical trials.
 Since most sponsors and research sites now use electronic documents, Part 11 has become more important than ever.

-What is the main purpose of 21 CFR Part 11?
+What is the meaning of 21 CFR Part 11?

-21 CFR Part 11’s main purpose is to ensure that electronic records and electronic signatures are trustworthy, reliable, and equivalent to paper records with handwritten signatures.
+21 CFR Part 11 means that electronic records and electronic signatures are trustworthy, reliable, and equivalent to paper records with handwritten signatures.
 The regulations ensure electronic records and signatures are authentic and users can’t later claim that the signature wasn’t theirs.

 The FDA first created guidelines for electronic records in 1997, but the regulations were so complicated that many research sites stuck to paper records.
 In 2003, the FDA issued guidance explaining their new risk-based approach.